Rethinking Youth Gender Medicine Conference Programme

 Day two | Social and cultural contexts, clinical perspectives

-• Social transition (Stephanie Davies-Arai)
+• Social transition: what’s the harm?
+(Stephanie Davies-Arai)

 Child and adolescent mental health